dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 dbname: '%env(DATABASE_NAME)%'
 ```

-In `config/packages/dev` create a new file called `doctrine.yaml` and paste the following in:
+Then, create a new file called `doctrine.yaml` in the `config/packages/dev` directory and paste the following configuration into it:

 ```yaml
 doctrine: